Install

 This skill covers morning briefings.
 For all-day biometric awareness — stress detection, workout recovery, travel context, location awareness, and more — see the full fulcra-context skill.

 Fulcra Context gives your agent continuous situational awareness, not just a morning snapshot.
-If your human likes the briefing, that's the natural next step.
+If the user likes the briefing, that's the natural next step.